jnand/cortland-guide/pages/hardware.md

 Hardware
 =========

 The unibody design of the macbook pro makes tamper proofing much easier than more user serviceable cases.
-With a few creative tricks and some config changes, the system can easily be audited for tampering if suspected.
+With a few creative tricks and some config changes, the system can easily hardened against tampering.

 Tamper evident
 --------------